Contact Us Pay Online Change Address

 The Columbia County Department of Taxation strives to uphold Oregon law by safe and accurate collections and timely deposits of Columbia County property tax dollars to fund municipal entities that serve the community by distributing taxes accurately and providing public service with quality and creditable standards.
 Property tax payments are turned over to the County Treasurer for distribution to the public school districts, cities, fire protection districts, urban renewal districts and other municipal entities that serve the community within Columbia County.

-In an effort to prevent the further spread of the novel coronavirus (COVID-19) pandemic and to ensure the health and well-being of our employees and members of our community, the Columbia County Department of Taxation has temporarily closed our administrative offices to the public.
-For assistance during regular business hours you may contact our Tax Office at (503) 397-0060 or email@example.com.
-The Tax Office is taking appointments for those citizens with immediate taxation needs that require a visit to our office by phone only.
-Please call our office to set up an appointment.
-For non-immediate needs, in an effort to practice social distancing, we are encouraging you to limit your contact to phone or email, or to wait until this pandemic event has passed.
-You may make payments through the mail, our webpage, or over the phone through our online Payment Service Provider, Point & Pay.
+We’ve learned early this morning that Columbia County’s plan to re-open has been approved by the Governor and Oregon Health Authority.
+We will be entering phase I of this process and will continue it out for 3 weeks as state guidelines require.
+For more on the Columbia County restrictions, directives, and guidelines, check our main web page https://www.columbiacountyor.gov/CoronavirusDisease2019COVID19 For what it means to property tax payers and making your tax payments, please continue to make your payments through the mail, our webpage, or over the phone through our online Payment Service Provider, Point & Pay.
+For assistance during regular business hours you may contact our Tax Office at (503) 397-0060 or email firstname.lastname@example.org.
+The Tax Office, in an effort to practice social distancing, we are encouraging you to limit your contact to phone or email, or to wait until this pandemic event has passed.
 Please submit inquires by clicking the link above if you have any questions or concerns at this time.
 We are here to help guide you.
-Also, please continue to the Paying property taxes tab that is located above and to the left for all of our payment options we provide for you.
-Thank you and be safe!
+Also, please continue to the Paying Property Taxes tab that is located above and to the left for all of our Payment Options we provide for you.
+Thank you and be Safe!

 Oregon Statute allows property tax payers to receive a discount for timely payment of tax.
 To receive the full discount of 3 percent, property taxes must be current for all prior years, and the current year tax assessment must be paid in full by November 15.
 Details on discounts and deadlines are noted on your tax statement.
 (Envelopes must be postmarked by November 15 to qualify for the 3 percent discount.)